 As further evidence of our affiliates' capabilities, regulators in Missouri, Texas, Mississippi, Arizona, and Louisiana have asked CSWR and its utility affiliates to assume emergency operational responsibilities for distressed water and wastewater systems in those states.
 For example, in Texas CSWR-Texas acts as an emergency manager trusted by the Texas Commission to take over some of the state's most troubled utilities.
 In Louisiana, CSWR was named as the first emergency manager for a water system by the Louisiana Department of Health, in addition to taking over more than a hundred systems pursuant to a Louisiana Department of Environmental Quality agreed Order addressing serious, ongoing environmental compliance issues.
 In Arkansas and Kentucky, environmental regulators requested that CSWR take over several distressed utilities.
-And in December 2021, the Arizona Corporation Commission authorized a CSWR affiliate to acquire distressed utilities and approved incentives (including the opportunity to recover all or a significant portion of the difference between purchase price and net book value of acquired assets) for those acquisitions.
+And in December 2021, the Arizona Corporation Commission authorized a CSWR affiliate to acquire distressed utilities and approved incentives (including the opportunity to

+- 1 recover all or a significant portion of the difference between purchase price and net - 2 book value of acquired assets) for those acquisitions.

-6 Q. DO RED BIRD AND CSWR HAVE THE FINANCIAL CAPACITY TO 7 ACQUIRE, OWN, AND OPERATE THE PINE MOUNTAIN SYSTEMS?
+3 Q. DO RED BIRD AND CSWR HAVE THE FINANCIAL CAPACITY TO

+4 ACQUIRE, OWN, AND OPERATE THE MEADOWLANDS SYSTEM?

-Yes, Red Bird and CSWR have the financial capacity to finance, own, and operate the systems we propose to acquire from Pine Mountain.
-The affiliate group of which Red Bird is a member has been able to secure an ongoing commitment from a Wall Street private equity firm to provide capital necessary to purchase small, oftentimes distressed, water and wastewater systems and then make investments necessary to bring those systems into compliance with applicable health, safety, and environmental protection laws and regulations.
-This investment commitment also includes providing working capital necessary to operate the acquired systems until applications for compensatory rates can be prepared and prosecuted.
-To date, CSWR, through its affiliates, has invested more than \$536 million to purchase, upgrade, and operate water and wastewater systems.
-Although those investments have been exclusively in the form of equity, at the appropriate time Red Bird plans to pursue debt financing from non-affiliated commercial sources that would allow the Company to balance its capital structure.
-Ultimately, Red Bird's objective is to achieve a capital structure consisting of 50%-60% equity and 40%-50% debt.
+5 A. Yes, Red Bird and CSWR have the financial capacity to finance, own, and operate 6 the system we propose to acquire from Meadowlands.
+The affiliate group of which 7 Red Bird is a member has been able to secure an ongoing commitment from a Wall 8 Street private equity firm to provide capital necessary to purchase small, oftentimes 9 distressed, water and wastewater systems and then make investments necessary to 10 bring those systems into compliance with applicable health, safety, and 11 environmental protection laws and regulations.
+This investment commitment also 12 includes providing working capital necessary to operate the acquired systems until 13 applications for compensatory rates can be prepared and prosecuted.
+To date, 14 CSWR, through its affiliates, has invested more than \$536 million to purchase, 15 upgrade, and operate water and wastewater systems.
+Although those investments 16 have been exclusively in the form of equity, at the appropriate time Red Bird plans 17 to pursue debt financing from non-affiliated commercial sources that would allow 18 the Company to balance its capital structure.
+Ultimately, Red Bird's objective is to 19 achieve a capital structure consisting of 50%-60% equity and 40%-50% debt.